Harry Leland: X-Humed

-The supervillain Black Talon revives Leland's body as a zombie, and sets him and other undead mutants (Changeling, Living Diamond, and Scaleface) against She-Hulk.
-She defeats them, and Leland is reburied, with precautions are taken to ensure that he never will come back, among them filling his mouth with salt and sewing his lips together.
+The supervillain Black Talon revives Leland's body as a zombie and sets him and other undead mutants (Changeling, Living Diamond, and Scaleface) against She-Hulk.
+She defeats them and Leland is reburied, with precautions taken to prevent him from being resurrected again.

 Necrosha

-Despite the precautions made to prevent Leland's body from coming back as a zombie, the psychic vampire Selene revives Leland with the use of a modified version of the Transmode virus during the Necrosha storyline.

-Leland is sent to Utopia with Shinobi Shaw, who was revived by the same means, to kill Sebastian Shaw, Donald Pierce, Emma Frost, Magma and the X-Men.
+Despite the precautions made to prevent Leland's resurrection, Selene revives him using the Transmode Virus during the "Necrosha" storyline.
+Leland and Shinobi Shaw are sent to kill Sebastian Shaw, Donald Pierce, Emma Frost, Magma, and the X-Men.

 Reign of X

-Under the X-Men 2019 reboot of Dawn of X and Reign of X, Leland is resurrected to provide the new mutant island nation of Krakoa with an ambassador in the United Nations.
-It is also revealed that he is in fact Shinobi Shaw's biological father.
+During the Krakoan Age, Leland is resurrected to serve as Krakoa's ambassador to the United Nations.
+It is also revealed that he is Shinobi Shaw's biological father.

 Powers and abilities

-Leland possesses the ability to increase the mass of an object or person within 350 ft of him, without affecting its size at all, making it increasingly heavy.
+Harry Leland possesses the ability to increase the mass of an object or person within 350 ft of him, without affecting its size at all, making it increasingly heavy.
 Though he can only increase mass up to roughly 20 kilograms per second, there is seemingly no limit to the total mass he can add to a person or object.
 Leland's power can affect both people and inanimate objects, but active resistance by the subject makes it more difficult to assert Leland's power.
-Leland is overweight and in poor health, and thus he is a poor hand-to-hand combatant.

 Other versions

-House of M

-In an alternate universe depicted in "House of M", Harry Leland is the Commissioner of the NYPD.
+An alternate universe variant of Harry Leland from Earth-58163 appears in House of M: Avengers #5.
+This version is the commissioner of the NYPD.